 Bus routes and stops will be designated annually.
-Any subsequent changes will be posted on the district's website, on the Remind for that route, and letters sent home with bus riders.
+Any subsequent changes will be posted at the school and on the district's website.
 For the safety of the driver and all passengers, students must board district vehicles only at authorized stops and drivers must unload passengers only at authorized stops.